 7. Wahl 5545-400 Ear, Nose and Brow Trimmer

-The Wahl 5545-400 is another versatile option that has the tools to trim hair on various areas on the face.
+The Wahl 5545-400 is another versatile option that has the tools to trim the hair on various areas on the face.

 It has a total of 4 different attachments that can trim nose, ear and eyebrow hair.

 This product is very similar to the Philips Norelco NT3000/49.
 The difference is this only comes with one eyebrow guard.
-Also the main cutting head isn’t as sleek as the Norelco so it’s only usable on the eyebrows.
+Also, the main cutting head isn’t as sleek as the Norelco, so it’s only usable on the eyebrows.

-One attachment that this has over the Norelco is the reciprocating head that is ideal for sculpting eyebrows, goatees and beards.
+One attachment that this has over the Norelco is the reciprocating head that is ideal for sculpting eyebrows, goatees, and beards.

-It also comes with 1 AA battery and Wahl backs this up with a 3 year warranty – one more year than the Norelco.
+It also comes with 1 AA battery, and Wahl backs this up with a 3-year warranty – one more year than the Norelco.

 Cleaning the cutting heads is easy – just rinse it under running water.
 You can also remove the attachments individually if you want to deep clean each part.
-Make sure that the attachments are dry before using it.
+Make sure that the accessories are dry before using it.

-The sleek design is ergonomic and at just 9.6 ounces it’s very light.
+The sleek design is ergonomic, and at just 9.6 ounces it’s very light.